 3 Ways to Borrow Against Your Assets

 Debt often gets a bad rap.
-But when managed responsibly, it can help you achieve your financial goals.
+But when managed responsibly, borrowing money can help you achieve your financial goals.
 In fact, the more assets you have, the more lending solutions you may have at your disposal.

-Clients who have built up their net worth—whether in their homes or investment portfolios—could have broader borrowing options by using their own assets as collateral.
-But doing so exposes those assets to increased risk, so you've got to have the fortitude and investment knowledge to manage such debt effectively.
+Individuals who have built up their net worth—whether in their homes or investment portfolios—could have broader borrowing options by using their assets as collateral.
+But doing so exposes those assets to increased risk, so you've got to have the tolerance, financial capacity, and investment knowledge to manage such debt effectively.

-Let's take a look at three asset-backed lending solutions—and under what circumstances they might be most appropriate.
+Let's take a look at three asset-backed lending solutions—and under what circumstances these types of loans might be most appropriate.

 1. Home-equity line of credit